 Bamburgh is famous as a the historic capital of the kingdom of Northumbria – the same kingdom which had a royal borough at Ad Gefrin!
 Many Anglo-Saxon finds of international importance have been unearthed in the area, but visitors today are drawn to the magnificent castle which overlooks the village and beach.

 Bamburgh castle itself is dog friendly, but we just popped over for a walk along the beach at the end of a rainy day, and didn’t visit the castle itself.
 It was actually surprisingly busy on the beach, but this might have been as the tide was coming in, so there was less space for strolling!
-There are a few car parks in Bamburgh, the castle car park is £3 (cash), or alternatively there is a large car park just over the road from the castle where you can pay by phone.
+There are a few car parks in Bamburgh, the castle car park is £3 (cash), or alternatively there is a large car park just over the road from the castle where you can pay on your smartphone.
 There is lots of useful information about car parks and parking charges across Northumberland on the Northumberland County Council website.

 Dog friendly rating – 4/5.
 The beach here is dog friendly and there are bins in the car park, so no need to quadruple bag poos and take them home with you, as you can pop them in the bin!
 I’ve just knocked off a point as the beach was pretty busy when we went with lots of people and dogs.
 It did drop off remarkably once it got to four o’clock (about fifteen minutes after we arrived) as people started to head home.
 I’m not sure why as the sunset sky here was amazing so they all missed out on a treat!